ibm-cloud-docs/account/ts_accessing.md

 {: #ts_old_username}
 {: troubleshoot}

-To successfully log into your email, you would have to make sure you have IBMid authentication for each account.
+To successfully log in to the {{site.data.keyword.Bluemix_notm}} console, make sure you have IBMid authentication for each account.

-When you log in to the {{site.data.keyword.Bluemix_notm}} console, the following message is displayed:
+When you log in to the console, the following message is displayed:
 {: tsSymptoms}

 `We didn't recognize this IBMid or email.`

 You tried to log in to the console, but didn't use a valid IBMid.
-For example, you didn't enter a fully qualified email address for the IBMid, or you tried to use a previous username and password.
+For example, you didn't enter a fully qualified email address for the IBMid, or you tried to use a previous user name and password.
 {: tsCauses}

 You must have a valid IBMid and password to log in to {{site.data.keyword.Bluemix_notm}}.